AlephVault/unity-boilerplate-galium/README.md

 Unity version
 -------------

-The current status is meant to be used in Unity 2020.3 or better.
-The upper version is not yet determined, and lower versions are not supported (i.e. it may work, but with no responsibilities from the development side).
+The current status is meant to be used in Unity 2023.1 due to issues in previous versions.

 Dependencies versioning and status
 ----------------------------------